faizhaffizudin/Case-Study-Hamsa/README.md

 - Implement proper authentication and authorization -Proper authentication and authorization must be implemented to secure the web application.
 This will ensure that critical information and functionality are only        accessible to authorized individuals.

-- Make use of HTTPS
-    -HTTPS is required for secure communication between the client and the server since it encrypts all data transmitted between the client and the server.

 Reference:
 - https://cwe.mitre.org/data/definitions/200.html
 - https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html